airbnb/streamalert/docs/source/rules.rst

 ``outputs`` define where the alert should be sent to if the return value of a rule is ``True``.
 Your rule(s) must define at least one output.

-StreamAlert supports sending alerts to PagerDuty, Slack, Amazon S3 and Phantom.
+StreamAlert supports sending alerts to PagerDuty, Slack, Amazon S3, Komand and Phantom.

 An alert can be sent to multiple destinations.